fclorenzo/pkreborn-access/README.md

 - [Malta10's pathfinding mod](https://www.rebornevo.com/forums/topic/55210-accessibility-mod-pack-reborn/) — for the original pathfinding mod implementation.
 - [The Pokémon Access Project](https://github.com/nuive/pokemon-access) — for inspiring the idea to build something similar for Reborn.
 - [Enu](https://www.rebornevo.com/forums/profile/55272-enu/) — for helping me to understand Reborn's codebase.
-- KilehKa — for translating Terra's dialogue.
+- KilehKa — for modifying Terra's dialogues to improve readability for text-to-speech users.
 - Maulpaul — for implementing the auto walk mod.
 - The blindstep channel in the [reborn Discord server](https://www.rebornevo.com/discord/invite/rebornevo/) — for beta testing, suggesting features, and valuable feedback.